How to Reverse Fatty Liver Disease Naturally.

 Common practices.
 16.8 fast for 16 hours, eat within 8, or 5.2 eat normally 5 days, eat very little 2 days.

 Extra Tip.
-Apple cider vinegar before meals can enhance insulin sensitivity, but dilute always and consult a physician.
+Apple cider vinegar before meals can enhance insulin sensitivity, but dilute it always and consult a physician.

 6. Incorporate Liver-Supporting Supplements.

-Food should always be the first line of defense, but when you're recovering a stressed liver, a little natural support can go a long way.
+Food should always be the first line of defense, but when you're recovering from a stressed liver, a little natural support can go a long way.
 A number of herbs and nutrients have been researched for their liver healing potential.

 Top Liver-Healing Supplements.